Report on Economic Position

 Our Life Science business sector is a leading supplier of products and services for both research and applied laboratory applications, as well as for formulating, purifying, manufacturing, and quality-assuring drug therapies of chemical and biological origin.

 With its Liquid Crystals business, the Group is the leading producer of liquid crystal mixtures for the display industry.
-The growth rates of display surfaces totaled on average around 7% in 2017 and 2018, according to surveys by market researchers at IHS DisplaySearch.
-This growth was mainly attributable to increasing average display size amid slightly declining sales volumes.
-Liquid crystals will continue to play a key role in the display industry in future.
+According to surveys by market researchers at IHS, the growth rate of display surfaces area was about 1% in 2019.
+This weak growth was mainly due to the low demand for televisions due to uncertainties caused by the trade conflict between the United States and China, as well as an overall weaker economic situation.
+In addition, inventories of display panels were carried over from 2018 into 2019.
+Liquid crystals will continue to play a key role in the display industry in the future.
 OLED technology, for which the Group also ranks among the leading material suppliers, is gaining importance in the high-quality display sector.